arnavgaur04/LNMGamers/readme.md

 ### Start the application:

+1. **Start the server:**
     ```bash
     node back.js

-Open your web browser and navigate to http://localhost to access the application.
+2. Open your web browser and navigate to http://localhost to access the application.

-View available slots, choose a date and time, and reserve your slot.
+3. View available slots, choose a date and time, and reserve your slot.

+### Reference Images: